 Teasing the Image from the Noise

 Our brains create the images we see.
-We know this.
-We know it, intellectually; but its implications have not fully hit us yet.
+We know this intellectually, but we have not yet fully absorbed its implications.

-Donald Hoffman says it best.
-He likens what we see to a desktop interface on a computer.
-My email file appears as a blue square in the lower right corner of my screen.
-In truth, my email is neither square nor blue.
-I am seeing an icon, an image, a representation.
+Donald Hoffman likens what we see to a desktop interface on a computer.
+The email file appears as a blue square in the lower right corner of my screen.
+In truth, the email is neither blue nor square.
+I am seeing an icon, a representation.

 The image may not be literal.
 But it is not, I believe, arbitrary.
-I believe the images our brains create are designed to convey information.
-It is up to us to decipher and decode what that information is and what it means.
+The images our brains create are designed to convey information.
+It is up to us to decode what that information means.

-Perhaps I am seeing the same 2D plane.
-When I am beneath it, it curves above me.
+Perhaps we are seeing the same 2D plane in different ways.
+When we are beneath it, it curves above us.
 When I am beneath a concave curve, I am seeing too much information.

-When I am above it, it curves below me.
+When we are above it, it curves below us.
 When I am above a convex curve, I am seeing too little information.

 It is “both, parallel.”